bobbydilley/lindbergh-loader/README.md

 A default configuration file is provided in `docs/lindbergh.conf`.
 It should be placed in the same folder the game is run from.
 If no config file is present a default setting will be used.

-Do not run this as root, instead use the usergroups for input/dialout to give the emulator access to what it needs.
+**Do not run this as root**, instead use the usergroups for input/dialout to give the emulator access to what it needs.
 Lindbergh games expect full control of the Linux OS and with root privilages it is possible that they could cause damage to your computer.

 A `lindbergh` executable is provided in the build directory to easily run the games.
 Place it in the same directory as the game elf, and run `./lindbergh` to automatically start the game with the correct environment variables set, or run `./lindbergh -t` for test mode.